ScMason90/Interesting_cpp_console_games/README.md

 ## Note on AI Assistance

-Parts of this README and pure documentation were generated with the assistance of AI tools under my direction.
+I use AI to help me learn, debug etc. AI is a good tool, but it cannot completely replace humans.

-I also use AI to help me learn, debug etc.All .cpp/.h files were coded by me.AI is a good tool, but it cannot completely replace humans.All content reflects my own intentions, organization, and learning process.
+All content reflects my own intentions, organization, and learning process.
+All .cpp/.h source files were written by me.
+AI tools were used for documentation, debugging, and learning assistance only.
+All content reflects my own intentions and learning process.

 ---